tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 these discussions in the team channel, so if you want to continue this conversation, we will have it there".
-I encourage my team, and lead by example, to copy-paste the DM convo into the team-chat and continue the discussion in a thread there".
+I encourage my team, and lead by example, to copy-paste the DM convo into the team-chat and continue the discussion in a thread there.
 When intentions are good, this can be done effortlessly and blamelessly.
 When intentions are bad, this has a desirable chilling effect on shitty, underhanded, and passive-aggressive comments.